AlejandroFraga/voidout/README.md

 Voidout is the Final Master Project we made for the [Master in Video Game Development](http://www.videojuegos-ucm.es/) by the [Complutense University of Madrid](https://www.ucm.es/english).

+We are Loopgang Studios.
+We started as 16 students from the Master, and people from other Masters gave us a hand.
+They helped us with the music, the animations, the concept art...
+So, finally, over 30 persons were involved in the development of this project.

 We built it from zero using [Unreal Entinge 4](https://www.unrealengine.com/en-US/), C++ and Blueprints.

+The version control was made with [Perforce](https://www.perforce.com).

+The final product (v1.0.0 at 14/07/2020) can be downloaded and played for free on [our itch.io webpage](https://loopgang-studios.itch.io/voidout).

 ## Table of contents